peteraritchie/NamingThings/README.md

 **Use adjectives or [mass](#mass-noun) nouns to sub-group types related by interface** <code>System.Collections.<i>Generic</i></code>, <code>System.ComponentModel.<i>Composition</i></code>.

-**Being successful**: Perform grouping on purpose, only group types with similar attributes or similar behavior (randomly grouping types within a namespace is very subjective).
+**Being successful**: Perform grouping on purpose, only group types with similar attributes or similar behavior (randomly grouping types within a namespace is very subjective, and thus a _good_ name for it is subjective).
 Prefer nouns that describe an act or responsibility.
 Avoid ending in "-ion", avoid words ending in "-tion" or "-sion.
 A "[mass moun](#mass-noun)" is also called a [noncountable](#uncountable-noun) noun.
 Avoid words that function as [mass](#mass-noun) [deverbal](#deverbal) nouns but often also function as adjectives (need example).

 #### Summary
 Namespace names should signify how the types in the namespaces are grouped.